 NOTE: This is the only data element in this section that is reportable for more than 24 hours Pre-PCI.
-The time reported here should be the time from the onset of chest pain that brought the patient to the hospital or caused them to seek care.
-If the chest pain has stopped before the start of the procedure, you can still report the number of hours since it started.
+The time reported here should be the time of the onset of chest pain that brought the patient to the hospital or caused them to seek care.
+If the chest pain has stopped before the start of the procedure, you can still report the date and time that it began.